Skip to content

 A multi-stakeholder steering committee – including Consumer Reports, Metropolitan Area Planning Council (Greater Boston), New York City Department of Transportation, NYC Health, Seattle Office of Sustainability and Environment, Terreno Realty Corporation, and WE ACT for Environmental Justice – will guide the project’s design and implementation.

-The Urban Freight Lab plans to share findings in academic journals and a comprehensive policy report, providing data-driven recommendations for freight and land-use policies that prioritize both health and equity.
+The Urban Freight Lab plans to share findings in academic journals and a comprehensive policy report, offering actionable data-driven recommendations for freight and land-use policies that prioritize both health and equity.